If you’re like most people, the thought of losing your memory is downright terrifying.

 Here are a few of the brain training apps I’ve been having fun with…

-The first app I got on my phone was Luminosity.
+The first app I downloaded was Luminosity.

 This app was designed by cognitive scientists and researchers, and has actually been around for over 10 years.

-When you first start using the app, you’ll be asked to complete a “Fit Test.”
+When you first start using the app, you’ll be asked to complete a “Fit Test.””